EddieXu123/8-puzzle/README.md

   randomizeState (makes n random valid moves)

-  solveAStart (solves the puzzle using A*search with heuristic misplaced tiles and Manhattan distance [see next method])
+  solveAStart (solves the puzzle using A*search with heuristics - Hamming and Manhattan distance [see next method])

   misplacedTiles (counts the number of tiles in the incorrect position [excluding blank tile])

-  distanceToManhattan (calculates the sum of distances of the tiles from their goal positions)
+  manhattanDistance (calculates the sum of distances of the tiles from their goal positions)

-  ...
-More to come
+  solveBeam (solves the puzzle with local beam search)

+  maxNodes(n) -> Sets the maximum number of nodes to consider per search